AIJIC is asking legislators for court interpreters to be exempted from AB5 for the following reasons:

 - Sponsored by the California Labor Federation (CLF) and introduced in the legislature by Assemblywoman Lorena Gonzalez (D-San Diego), AB5 has been hailed by its supporters as the solution for workers misclassified as independent contractors in the new multibillion-dollar gig economy.
 There’s no question that some companies misclassify their workers as independent contractors.
 These workers work for the same company every day, and yet receive none of the benefits that an employee who gets paid with a W2 form gets, such as unemployment benefits in case of a layoff or Workers Comp insurance in case of an industrial injury.
 That’s wrong.
 But while AB5 might be what certain workers need, it is definitely not a solution for all.
 Gonzalez herself has acknowledged this reality by exempting certain professions such as doctors, lawyers, architects, engineers, accountants, insurance agents, realtors, hairstylists, freelance journalists and financial brokers among others.
 During a hearing in April 2019 in the Assembly, she explained the rationale behind those exempted professions, namely that “they have the ability to negotiate and set their own rates,” and a salary that is “at least twice the minimum wage.”
 Gonzalez might have been clueless at the time about the many more occupations that meet that criteria and that as such, should also be exempted.
 Freelance court interpreters are among them.

 - From June to August 2019, we met four times with Ms. Gonzalez’s legislative assistant, Shubanghi Dokomos, and explained why an exemption would be more than justified (we would have gladly explained it to Gonzalez as well, but she never met with us).
 We also reached out to Caitlin Vega and Michael Young, legislative advocates with the CLF, after Ms. Dokomos told us that we would be added to the exemptions if we managed to garner support from the CLF.
 They refused to even meet with us.
+On January 28, 2020 our colleague Michele Stevens met with Gonzalez.
+Michele, who did an amazing job of gathering almost 12,000 signatures for her online petition calling for an exemption for interpreters and translators, conveyed to Gonzalez why AB5 hurts us and why the law’s business to business provision, which Gonzalez has repeatedly (and mistakenly) hailed as the solution for us, doesn’t help us.
+The meeting was crucial and no doubt opened Gonzalez’s eyes to the reasons why an exemption for our profession is more than warranted, but we should keep fighting to convince other legislators as well.

 Many other legitimate independent contractors in California are in the same situation and just like freelance court interpreters, continue to lobby to get exempted.